 Raw button in the top right corner of the page.

 Admonitions (list here) should have their text on the same line as the admonition itself.
-There are exceptions to this rule however, when having multiple sections of content inside of admonition.
+There are exceptions to this rule, however, when having multiple sections of content inside of an admonition.
 Generally having multiple sections of content inside of an admonition is not recommended.

 .. warning:: This is a warning!